Brexit: Your IP Questions Answered

 We have set out below to answer the key questions relating to how the UK’s departure from the EU affects your registered trade marks and designs.

 1. Can Lewis Silkin continue to represent me in relation to my EU trade marks (EUTMs), registered Community designs (RCDs) or in EU litigation?

-- Yes, we have offices in the UK and Ireland, consequently Brexit will not affect our ability to represent clients in respect of their EUTMs and RCDs, whether acting before the EUIPO or in EU litigation.
+- Yes, we have offices in the UK and Ireland, consequently Brexit does not affect our continuing ability to represent clients in respect of their EUTMs and RCDs, whether acting before the EUIPO or in EU litigation.
 Whilst our Dublin office will be recorded as your representative at the EUIPO for ongoing matters, your day to day contact at Lewis Silkin whether London, Dublin or our other offices will remain the same.

-Due to the volume of new rights being created (1.4 million trade marks and 700,000 design rights) a certificate will not be provided, but will be available from the UKIPO if/when needed.
+- Due to the volume of new rights being created (1.4 million trade marks and 700,000 design rights) a certificate will not be provided, but will be available from the UKIPO if/when needed.

-- If your EUTMs or RCDs are subject to ongoing revocation or invalidity proceedings on 1 January 2021, a resulting revocation or invalidation (in whole or part) will also feed through to the corresponding UK rights (which may thus be revoked or wholly or partially invalidated) unless it can be shown that the grounds of revocation or invalidity are not applicable in the UK;
+- If your EUTMs or RCDs were subject to ongoing revocation or invalidity proceedings on 1 January 2021, a resulting revocation or invalidation (in whole or part) will also feed through to the corresponding UK rights (which may thus be revoked or wholly or partially invalidated) unless it can be shown that the grounds of revocation or invalidity are not applicable in the UK;

-- Injunctions already in force covering the use of your EUTMs and RCDs in the UK will also have effect to protect the corresponding UK rights;
+- Injunctions already in force covering the use of your EUTMs and RCDs in the UK also have effect to protect the corresponding UK rights;

 - Licences and security interests granted over your EUTMs and RCDs potentially apply also to the corresponding UK rights.